LalitKumarTyagi/Desi-Marketplace/README.md

   ---

 ## Installation instructions:
-  - The developers can clone the repository.(The code will be uploaded soon)
+  - The developers can clone the repository.
+    - Add the project to firebase.
+All dependencies(FirebaseFirestore,FirebaseAuth,FirebaseStorage) have already been added to the gradle file
+    - Add the google maps API key to your project [Refer to documentation](https://developers.google.com/maps/documentation/android-sdk/start)
+  - Now you can run the project on Android Studio.
   - Others can download the apk from the given link.(apk will be uploaded on 27-07-2020)

 ## Known bugs:
  - Maps activity crashing sometimes
  - Filters (boolean payment,delivery) not saving in firestore

+### Working on:
+ Search Activity
+ Chat Activity